 The jumping-off point for Machu Picchu and one of the best-preserved Inca / Spanish Colonial cities in Latin America, Cusco could have never disappointed us.
 Set nearly 3,400 meters in elevation, high in the Andes, Cusco is blessed with Baroque and Gothic churches that are built atop the remains of perfectly placed Inca stones.

 There are sprawling plazas, charming narrow alleyways, amazing restaurants, fun bars and dozens of trekking and outdoor shops that add to the adventurous buzz around town.
-Everyone is here to go trekking and to explore the plethora of Inca Ruins scattered around the Sacred Valley and to bare witness to the king of all ruins, Machu Picchu.
+Everyone is here to go trekking and to explore the plethora of Inca Ruins scattered around the Sacred Valley and to bear witness to the king of all ruins, Machu Picchu.

 In total, we spent more than 10 nights in Cusco and we don’t regret giving it this much time.
 We did day trips out to the Sacred Valley where we saw ancient ruins, working salt mines and Inca Agricultural amphitheaters.